zhoujf620/EEP596_Project2/multi_agent_doc.md

 # Multi-Agent Chatbot Documentation

+@Contributors:
+- Huapeng Zhou: Implement the multi-agent system structure and the diagram Implement the Router_Agent and Query_Agent
+- Junfeng Zhang: Implement the Obnoxious_Agent, Relevant_Documents_Agent, and Answering_Agent, refine and recview the code and report

 ## Overview
 The Multi-Agent Chatbot is a sophisticated system designed to handle machine learning-related queries through a coordinated network of specialized agents.
 The system uses OpenAI's GPT-4 model and Pinecone vector database for document retrieval and question answering.